DataDog/integrations-core/win32_event_log/README.md

 ## Data Collected
 ### Metrics
-The Win32 Event log check does not include any metrics at this time.
+The Win32 Event log check does not include any metrics.

 ### Events
 All Windows Event are forwarded to your Datadog application.

 ### Service Checks
-The Win32 Event log check does not include any service checks at this time.
+The Win32 Event log check does not include any service checks.

 ## Troubleshooting